FredPetrignani/docs/content/refguide/project-settings.md

 ### Health Check

 Select a microflow which reports on the health status of a running application.
 When this microflow returns an empty String, the application is healthy, otherwise the String represents an explanation why the application is not healthy.
+The health check microflow needs to generate a non-empty string four consecutive times before the status of the environment changes.
+When the status changes, an email alert can be received (when the box for that is ticked).

 ### First Day of the Week